 BUNKER PRICES: G20-VLSFO Index Jumps to Two-Week High

-Bunker fuel prices climbed at most ports on Monday, with average global VLSFO prices advancing to the highest level in almost two weeks.
+Bunker fuel prices rose at most ports on Wednesday, with average global VLSFO prices advancing to the highest level in two weeks.

-On Tuesday morning Brent crude futures were trading down by $1.11/bl at $75.60/bl as of 8:20 AM in London.
-In metric tonne terms that would be equivalent to an $8.36/mt fall in bunker prices.
+On Thursday morning Brent crude futures were trading up by $0.19/bl at $77.14/bl as of 8:43 AM in London.
+In metric tonne terms that would be equivalent to a $1.43/mt rise in bunker prices.